 The accounting and reporting framework and the more significant accounting principles and practices of the Guam Educational Telecommunications Corporation (GETC) are discussed in the following sections of this note.
-The remaining notes provide explanations and required disclosures relating to GETC's financial activities for the fiscal year ended September 30, 2004.
+The remaining notes provide explanations and required disclosures relating to GETC's financial activities for the fiscal year ended September 30, 2005.
 GETC implemented a new reporting model standard beginning October 1, 2001.
-Comparability with reports of all prior fiscal years will be affected.
 Also see note 3.